2017 Mumbai flood

 The 2017 Mumbai flood occurred on 29 August 2017, following heavy rain on 29 August 2017 in Mumbai.
-Transport systems were unavailable through parts of the city as trains and roadways were shut.
+Transport systems were unavailable throughout parts of the city as trains and roadways were shut.
 Power was shut off from various parts of the city to prevent electrocution.
 The International Federation of Red Cross and Red Crescent Societies (IFRC) called the South Asian floods one of the worst regional humanitarian crises in years.
 This event can be compared with the 2005 floods in Mumbai, which recorded 944 mm (37.17 inches) of rainfall within 24 hours on 26 July.

 The extreme rainfall on 29 August 2017 was forecasted by the Indian Meteorological Department (IMD), five to six days in advance.
 However, the government failed to respond quickly, leading to the crisis.
 Recent research indicates that these floods could be attributed to climate change.
 Climate change has led to huge fluctuations in the monsoon winds carrying the moisture from the Arabian Sea, resulting in heavy rainfall over central India, lasting for two to three days.